Popup YouTube Video

 Problem: AI models omit terminators, use wrong keywords, or use braces from C-style habits.

-Solution: Every block closes with a two-word or three-word end ___ keyword — no exceptions, no braces.
+Solution: Most blocks close with a two-word or three-word end ___ keyword — no braces.

 Efficiency: Sheerpower's compiler reports the exact line of a missing terminator, making errors easy to find.